GoogleChrome/developer.chrome.com/site/en/docs/webstore/monetize-firebase/index.md

 {% endDetailsSummary %}

 1. Go to the [Stripe dashboard][stripe-dashboard].
-2. Create a Stripe account.
+2. Create a Stripe account, if necessary.
 3. Verify your email.
-4. Enable test mode.
+4. (Optional) Ensure [test mode](https://collectforstripe.com/features/test-mode) is enabled.
-5. Copy the test Publishable and Secret API keys.
+5. Note the test Publishable and Secret API keys.

 <!-- TODO Screenshot here -->